IGN FI

 Created in 1986, IGN FI is the private subsidiary of the French Institut Géographique National (IGN) and works essentially abroad.
 Its goal is to promote the savoir-faire of the French IGN around the world.

-A company specialising in geographic information, IGN FI intervenes in numerous fields, both in its core business of cartography as well as in the fields of environment, agriculture, urban planning, civil security and land management.
+A company specializing in geographic information, IGN FI intervenes in numerous fields, both in its core business of cartography as well as in the fields of environment, agriculture, urban planning, civil security and land management.

 IGN FI is involved in all levels of project preparation: